dokryconn/Dokters-Prescription/README.md

 - Google Chrome (5 custom shortcuts)
 - Brave Browser (5 custom shortcuts)

-- Additional template coding included in the script sllows you to launch / toggle programs

-(edit script to add these functions for your specific programs.
+- Additional template code included in  script allows you to launch / toggle programs using `WIN+(number key)` or `WIN+SHIFT+(letter key)` - You will need to edit the script to add in these hotkey shortcuts for your specific programs.
+Detailed instructions for customizing this are included in the comments within the script file and can be used as a reference while editing the script.

 **NOTE:** The program specific keyboard shortcuts are only enabled while the corresponding program window is active.